-- Sets you up for the day with a huge energy boost.
+- Sets you up for the day with a boost of endorphins (natural mood lifters!).

-- Is easier to stick to because don’t have to be anywhere else at 6am.
+- Is easier to stick to because you don’t have to be anywhere else at 6am.

-- You have to wake up early, which can be near impossible for some people.
+- You have to wake up early, which can be near impossible for night owls.